 The Howdy Score is a measure of your groups wellbeing

 It is based on answers to individual wellbeing surveys, given by users.
 The answers are added together, averaged and then given a score based on a list of predefined groupings.

 Assessing the individual

-When users complete their wellbeing questionnaire, they provide an answer to five questions each having six possible answers.
+When users fill out their wellbeing questionnaire, they provide an answer to five questions each with six possible answers.
 Each question represents a value between 0 and 5, the better the wellbeing, the higher the value.
 Adding the five questions together gives us a value between 0 and 25, we then multiply this number by four – this gives us the individual wellbeing index on a scale from 0 – 100, based on the WHO-5 model.
 If multiple answers are given by the same user in the same month we use an average among those answers.

-This measurement is then divided into segments to illustrate the wellbeing of the invidividual, based on the research and theory behind the WHO-5 model.
+This measurement is then divided into colored segments to illustrate the wellbeing of the individual, based on the research and theory behind the WHO-5 model.
 If multiple answers are given by the same user, we use the lowest index value to segment the answer.

 In Howdy, we use five different colours to illustrate the wellbeing of a group or individual.
 Three shades of green, one yellow and one red.